Leading Cerebral Palsy Law Firm in New York City

 - Other damages

 Once you are ready, contact the experienced New York cerebral palsy attorneys at Scaffidi & Associates to see if you have a case for medical malpractice.
 You should be aware that there is a 10-year statute of limitations on birth injury cases for the child’s injuries, but only two and one-half years for a parent’s derivative claim for loss of services.
 The timing for claims against City-owned or Municipal hospitals requires the prompt filing of a notice of claim, sometimes as soon as within 90 days from the child’s date of birth.
-Because the various rules and timing requirements can be complicated, it is important to contact an attorney as soon as possible.
+Because the various rules and timing requirements can be complicated, it is important to contact our cerebral palsy law firm as soon as possible.
 And, the sooner you act, the more likely it is that evidence will be preserved and sufficient details remembered.

 Here are a few notable examples of settlements and verdicts we’ve won on behalf of our clients in birth injury cases: